marcoparello/CTF-Writeups/n00bzCTF-2024/Rev/Vacation.md

 Writes the resulting string to output.txt.
 ```

-I then create a python file titled `vacation_solve.py` and begin working:
+I then created a python file titled `vacation_solve.py` and began working:

 ```txt